 Non-Registered Holders who have not objected to their Intermediary disclosing certain ownership information about themselves to the Corporation are referred to as non-objecting beneficial owners ("NOBOs").
 Those Non-Registered Holders who have objected to their Intermediary disclosing ownership information about themselves to the Corporation are referred to as objecting beneficial owners ("OBOs").

-In accordance with the requirements of National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer of the Canadian Securities Administrators, the Corporation has elected to send copies of the Notice, this Circular and the form of proxy (collectively, the "Meeting Materials") directly to the NOBOs, and indirectly through clearing agencies and Intermediaries to the OBOs.
+In accordance with the requirements of NI 54-101, the Corporation has elected to send copies of the Printed Materials directly to the NOBOs, and indirectly through clearing agencies and Intermediaries to the OBOs.

 Distribution to NOBOs